Associate Professors Colvin, Counselman, Nieto-Cuebas, and Paris-Huesca

 In special circumstances, you may submit a formal petition to the Spanish faculty for exemption from this requirement.
 Petitions should include official documentation that explains why you may not be able to adequately fulfill the immersion requirement during your time at Ohio Wesleyan.

 Most of our Spanish majors fulfill the immersion requirement by spending a semester abroad (usually during their junior year or fall of senior year).
 Students can choose to participate in our signature program at the University of Navarra in Pamplona, Spain.
 This study abroad program is offered in fall, spring, and summer.
-If choosing a program other than Pamplona, Spanish majors must first make an appointment with the Chair of the WLC Department and complete the academic guidelines for study abroad.
+If choosing a program other than Pamplona, Spanish majors should first make an appointment with the Chair of the WLC Department in order to select an appropriate program and to choose courses that will count toward the major.
 Detailed information about approved off-campus study programs, financial aid and billing is available in the Office of International and Off-Campus Programs.

 By the time students graduate with a Spanish major, they will: